 • Transfer the mahi-mahi fillets to the prepared baking sheet and bake for 10-15 minutes, or until white and flaky inside.

-• Sprinkle with mango salsa and coconut jasmine rice!
+• Serve with mango salsa and coconut rice.

 Nutrition